 Overall, there was no difference in time to clearance of S. aureus bacteremia between daptomycin for injection and comparator.
-The median time to clearance in patients with MSSA was 4 days and in patients with MSSA was 4 days and in patients with MRSA was 8 days.
+The median time to clearance in patients with MSSA was 4 days and in patients with MRSA was 8 days.
+Failure of treatment due to persisting or relapsing S. aureus infections was assessed by the Adjudication